vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/034/05_abhImRtasya_viShTapaM.md

 title = "05"

 +++
 On the sense of this vs., see publ. intro.
-Needless to say, this vs. is catnip for Lü; see his disc. p.
+Needless to say, this vs. is catnip for Lüders; see his disc. p.
 606.